 All accommodations are made on an individualized basis.
-A student requesting any accommodation should first contact the 504 Coordinator, which at CSU is the Director, Office of Disability Services,, Jessica Eslava, who coordinates services for students with disabilities.
+A student requesting any accommodation should first contact the 504 Coordinator, which at CSU is the Disability Services Coordinator, Tamara Valdez, who coordinates services for students with disabilities.

-The Director, Office of Disability Services reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate for the student's particular needs and academic program(s) in accordance with CSU's applicable policies.
+The Disability Services Coordinator reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate for the student's particular needs and academic program(s) in accordance with CSU's applicable policies.